learn-co-students/jquery-selectors-readme-bootcamp-prep-000/README.md

 + Our JS file: `<script src="js/selectors.js"></script>`

 Both of these script tags should go at the bottom the `body`.
-Order here matters, if we plan on using jQuery in `js/selectors.js` that file needs to be linked first.
+Order here matters.
+If we plan on using jQuery in `js/selectors.js`, that file needs to be linked first.

 ## Using Selectors